-- mutual exchanges, successions, assignations and temporary accommodation 'flipped' to a secure tenancy;
+- mutual exchanges, successions and assignations;

-- new lets;
+- new lets:

 - tenancies on properties acquired through the mortgage to rent scheme, stock transfer as re-lets at the point of acquisition.
 Any subsequent changes in these tenancies would be recorded in the normal manner;

 - lets for lock-ups and garages; and

 - houses held for decanting tenants.